-Chair Brown commented that in Pomona's zoning code for M-1 and M-2 the raising of crops is not a permitted use.
+Chair Brown commented that in Pomona's zoning code for MY and M2 the raising of crops is not a permitted use.
 He stated the staff report mentions a 1969 determination of similarity approved by the Planning Commission for the raising of crops in all industrial zones, however, that document does not include findings of similarity, and the word "similarity" does not appear in this document.
 He asked staff how confident they are that this is a determination of similarity and is still valid and wasn't superseded by zoning ordinance revisions that were made during the development of the General Plan in the 1970s.
-He stated it surprises him that the raising of crops is allowed in Pomona's M Special Industrial Zone, but not in the M-1 and M-2 zones.
+He stated it surprises him that the raising of crops is allowed in Pomona's M industrial zones, but not in the M1 and M2 zones.

-Senior Planner Khan replied that staff doesn't have any reason to think that the determination of similarity was revoked at any point in time.
-He spoke about the industrial zone as being Pomona's most permissive zone.
-He shared that when staff reviews allowing something in an industrial zone, they assess whether the use is any more or less intense than what is existing.
+Senior Planner Khan replied staff don't have any reason to think that the similarity was revoked at any point in time.
+He spoke about the industrial zone is being Pomona's most permissive zone.
+He shared that when staff review allowing something in an industrial zone, they assess whether the use is any more or less intense than what is existing.
 He reported staff determined that the indoor cultivation slated for cannabis was not the most intense use for the industrial zone, therefore the framework of the code allows cultivation.